In Depth Training

 Before entering higher training, the maxillofacial field requires candidates to be qualified in medicine, dentistry and core surgical skills.
-Expertise from each field is essential to successful care.
+Expertise from each area is essential to successful care.

-Dedicating a third of a working life to joining a profession is unusual, yet gives us individuals who are able to offer fine support to patients of all ages.
+Dedicating a third of a working life to joining a profession is unusual, yet gives us individuals who are able to offer care to patients of all ages.

 Treatment can encompass corrective surgery for the very young, dealing with cancers in older patients, or facial trauma at any age.
 The focus throughout is on restoring quality of life and supporting medical needs.